 Click on any red statement below to go directly to that part of the post

-I’m not here to debate whether you should buy bikes online vs. at your local bike shop.
-I’ve got riding buddies who are big believers in buying bikes from online stores, others who are committed to bike shops, and some who have bought at and are open to doing either depending on the situation.
+I’m not here to debate whether you should buy bikes online or at your local bike shop.
+I’ve got riding buddies who are big believers in buying bikes online, others who are committed to bike shops, and some who have bought at and are open to doing either depending on the situation.

-I will, however, start off with my summary of the pros and cons of both options and describe the kind of buyer each is best suited to.
+I will, however, start off with my summary of the pros and cons of buying online vs. at bike shops and describe the kind of buyer I think each is best suited to.
 After that, I’ll dive into how and where to buy bikes online if you want to do so.

-Generally, if you know the bike or bikes you are looking to buy or are considering, know what type and geometry bike fits you or are comfortable determining it, are handy with a wrench, and don’t want to spend a lot of time shopping, especially if stores near you don’t have the brand of bikes you are looking for, you can get a better performing and better-suited bike that can cost you less and get delivered quicker by buying your bike online than at a bike shop.
+Generally, if you know the bike or bikes you are looking to buy or are considering, know what bike type and geometry fits you or you are comfortable determining it, are reasonably handy and confident with a wrench, and don’t want to spend a lot of time shopping, you can usually get a better performing and better-suited bike that can cost you less and get delivered quicker by buying your bike online than at a bike shop.

-On the other hand, if you aren’t sure what you want, have a trusted relationship with someone at a nearby bike shop who really knows his or her stuff, turn to them for routine repairs and more, they carry a broad range of performance bike brands and inventory, they are willing to set up and let you ride a demo of each of the bikes you are interested in for a few hours, then you are best off buying your new bike at your local bike shop.These two options have become clearer now as online stores and local bike shops have each gotten better at what they do and the unique benefits they offer.
+On the other hand, if you aren’t sure what you want, have a trusted relationship with someone at a nearby bike shop who really knows their stuff, turn to them for routine repairs and more, they carry enough brands and models to give you options that fit your situation, and they are willing to set up and let you ride a demo of each of the bikes you are interested in for a few hours, then you are best off buying your new bike at your local bike shop.These options have become clearer now as the better online stores and local bike shops have created two distinctly different models with unique benefits.

 Most of us know how to buy a bike at a local bike shop.
 However, since some of you are looking seriously at buying a bike online for the first time, I’ll try to share with you what I’ve learned about how and where to do it successfully.

-If you know what type of bike and geometry will fit you and have specific bikes you are already considering buying, skip the next two sections and go here.
-If you aren’t sure or you want to revisit your fit and bike choice, keep reading.
+If you know what type of bike and geometry will fit you and have specific bikes you are already considering buying, skip ahead an go here.
+If you aren’t sure or want to revisit your fit and bike choice, keep reading.